 One of the issues that had to be faced in the project was the old railway embankment that runs through the club’s property.
-With the old 17th there was a walk back to the tees of 100 yards, which was not ideal.
-Now, the flow is much more natural and the path through the embankment from the 16th green is a nicer walk.
-The hole is a strong one, with plenty of teeing options – and the big green gives the greenkeeper plenty of pin locations for spreading wear and for varying difficulties in playing terms, too.
+With the old 17th hole there was a walk back to the tees of 100 yards, which was not ideal.
+Now, the flow is much more natural and the path through the embankment from the 16th green is a more appealing walk.
+The new hole is a strong one, with plenty of teeing options – and the big, undulating green gives the greenkeeper plenty of pin locations for spreading wear and for varying difficulties in playing terms, too.

 The new 18th hole is a par 5 of 550 yards and it meanders down a valley along the side of the railway embankment to an amphitheatre-style green, 40 yards in front of the clubhouse.
 This is something the club had always wanted to achieve since the new holes had been built in the early 2000’s.